SebMoreno/simple-selenium-automation-test/README.md

 ### Part 1

-1. Make sure your environment is set up accordingly to the above part
+1. Make sure your environment is set up accordingly to the above section
 2. Fork this project into your personal account
-3. Clone the project repository into your environment
+3. Clone the project repository into your local environment
 4. Create a new branch in order to commit your work in it

 ### Part 2